deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13232/index.md

 ![](figures/figures_4_1.png)

-> 🔼 The figure illustrates the framework of World-Model-Augmented (WMA) web agents, showing the process of world model training and inference-time policy optimization.
+> 🔼 The figure illustrates the World-Model-Augmented (WMA) web agent framework, showing the training process for world models and the inference-time policy optimization using the world model.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: Framework overview.
 We first collect training data for world models (top).
 After training, we perform policy optimization by selecting the action leading to an optimal next state (bottom).